<i>Tiarella</i> and <i>Heucherella</i>: to plant and to grow

 Tiarellas and Heucherellas in a nutshell

-• Tiarellas and Heucherellas display very decorative foliage, with great diversity of colours and attractive hues from first frosts
+• tiarellas and heucherellas display very decorative foliage, with great diversity of colours and pretty hues from first frosts

-• Irresistible, delicate, feathery flowering in white or pale pink
+• Their delicate, feathery flowering in white or pale pink is irresistible

-• Very hardy perennials, usually evergreen, these perennial plants are attractive 10 months of the year
+• Very hardy perennials, usually evergreen, these perennial plants are attractive 10 months out of 12

-• Woodland plants, they prefer cool soil and shaded or semi-shaded positions
+• Woodland plants, they prefer cool, moist soil and shaded or semi-shaded positions

-• Excellent groundcover for cool shade, spreading generously, also suitable for tubs or planters
+• Excellent groundcover for cool shade where they spread generously, they are also suitable for pots or window boxes

 Difficulty